The 411 on College and Life Around Campus

 Nobody expects you to be an expert with finances while you’re still in high school.
 Understanding the financial aid packages is tricky at any age, so don’t be overwhelmed!

-After you complete the FAFSA (Free Application for Federal Student Aid), they’ll send you a package with your eligibility for which financial aid you will receive for the upcoming school year.
-You will probably see a lot of words that you don’t understand, and that’s okay!
+After you complete the FAFSA (Free Application for Federal Student Aid), they’ll send you a package with your eligibility for what financial aid you will receive for the upcoming school year.
+You will probably see a lot that you don’t understand, and that’s okay!
 We’re here to help.